How Do You Become a Principal? Here's the Proven Path from Teacher to Principal

 Once you have all the necessary experience and credentials, it's time to find a position where you will excel as a school leader.
 There are many different types of schools, so it's important to find the right fit for your skills and personality.
 Whether you choose to work in an elementary school, middle school, or high school will depend on your personality, your intended career path, and your personal preferences.

 And you don't have to jump into a principal position right away.
-There are plenty of other leadership positions you can pursue with an MS in Leadership degree.
+There are plenty of other leadership positions you can pursue with an MS in Education degree.
 Before becoming a principal you may choose to work as a vice principal or take on another role in school administration like a dean of students or dean of instructional leadership.
-The great thing about a teaching career is that it can take on many different forms, so there's sure to be a perfect fit for each educator!
+The great thing about an education career is that it can take on many different forms, so there's sure to be a perfect fit for each educator!

 Take the Next Step

-If you are ready to take your career in education to the next level, pursue your MS in Pre-K to 12 Education at Pepperdine University Graduate School of Education and Psychology.
+If you are ready to take your career in education to the next level, pursue your MS in Education with a concentration in Leadership in Pre-K to 12 Education at Pepperdine University Graduate School of Education and Psychology.
 This educational leadership program can prepare you to become an effective leader in pre-K to 12 educational settings.

 To apply, you'll need to submit official transcripts from the college or university where you received your bachelor's degree, as well as two professional recommendations and a statement of educational purpose.
 You can find out more about the application process and additional requirements here.

-Take the next step towards your professional goals and apply for Pepperdine University's MS in Pre-K to 12 Education.
+Take the next step towards your professional goals and apply for Pepperdine University's MS in Education with a concentration in Leadership in Pre-K to 12 Education.
 There are over $10K in scholarships available to our graduate students.
 Submit your application today!